UEH-International School of Business

-As a part of the University of Economics Ho Chi Minh City (UEH), the UEH-International School of Business (UEH-ISB) (in Vietnamese: Viện ISB) was established in 2010 with the aim of creating a world-class, modern, and dynamic educational environment.
+As a part of the University of Economics Ho Chi Minh City (UEH), the UEH-International School of Business (UEH-ISB) (in Vietnamese: Viện ISB) was established in 2010.

-To ensure our graduates achieve strong competence to compete in the context of globalization, UEH-ISB offers undergraduate and postgraduate programs taught completely in English and follow an international academic format.
+UEH-ISB offers undergraduate and postgraduate programs taught completely in English and follow an international academic format.
 UEH-ISB has a strong partnership with Western Sydney University, Australia, as well as associations with Victoria University, Australia, UQAM and the University of Houston–Clear Lake.

 The EMBA program at UEH-ISB, run as a partnership through Université du Québec à Montréal (UQÀM), is currently ranked 283 among business schools in the world.

 History

 The UEH-International School of Business (UEH-ISB), was founded in 2010 by President Dr. Nguyen Dong Phong and Vice President Dr. Tran Ha Minh Quan in Ho Chi Minh City, Vietnam.
 The school was founded as a partnership with Western Sydney University, Australia.
 Students graduating from UEH-ISB's bachelor and masters programs of study receive a joint degree from UEH and from the partnership university.

 UEH-ISB's faculty includes professors from America, Australia, Malaysia, Singapore, New Zealand, England, and Poland, among other countries.